-POSC 266 Italian-American Experience
+Italian-American Experience

-Triple listed as ENG 266 & HIST 266 See ENG 266 for course description.
+Triple listed as ENG 266 & HIST 266

-Nationalism and Communism in China and Taiwan Three Credits LA
+Nationalism and Communism in China and Taiwan

 This course is an introduction to the history, politics, and government of contemporary China and Taiwan.
 It examines the political dynamics of China's transition from Chiang Kai-shek's nationalism to Mao Zedong's brand of communism to Deng Xiaoping's "market socialism."
 It looks, in addition, at the two "capitalist" powerhouses in Taiwan and Hong Kong and their growing integration with China.
 Key aspects of the political landscape in China and Taiwan are analyzed: leadership, political institutions, political participation, the government's role in economic development, and foreign relations.
 Crucial issues such as the role of women, population control, the environment, human rights, and democracy will also be addressed.